 We are certified in traumatic brain injury (CBIS), dementia care (NCCDP), VitalStim (NMES), swallowing therapy related to eating disorders, Myofascial Release, and we are pending certification in Lee Silverman Voice Treatment (LSVT) and .
 We are committed to ongoing continuing education for best practices, and go above and beyond what is required for our license maintenance.
 Education is critical to our success.

-We are honored to collaborate with the Rocky Mountain Stroke Center as well, sponsoring events and with future classes for aphasia and cognitive-communication skills in the works!
+We are honored to collaborate with the Rocky Mountain Stroke Center as well, sponsoring events and teaching classes for aphasia weekly!

 We have years of intense neurological injury and degenerative disease therapy experience, combined with certifications targeting best practices for these disease processes.
 Our clinical background includes hospital, home health, long term care, senior living, and outpatient therapy services, so we have seen what it takes to make progress in every setting from the beginning to the end of your healing process.
 We believe that the person is most important, and should be treated holistically and in a nurturing manner at all times.
 We pride ourselves on our care, and trust that we can make a difference together for you and your loved ones.